abhirup-ghosh/e2e-data-pipeline/README.md

 * Create Resources: GCP Project + Service Accounts + VM + Bucket/Dataset using IaC
 * Load raw data (as csv) from Kaggle/Github and export to datalake/GCS bucket (as parquet) through Mage as orchestrators
-* Process data using spark/python
+* Process data using spark/python and store in data warehouse/BigQuery
-* Process data using dbt and store in data warehouse/BigQuery
+* Perform data transformation inside BigQuery data warehouse using dbt cloud
 * Cluster/partition data in data warehouse
 * Visualise data using Looker